vitorgalvao/tiny-scripts/README.md

 Script to make animated gifs from a video file

 ### labelcolor
-Script to change label color of files in OSX
+Script to change label color of files in OS X

 ### lovecolor
 Script to get color palette from colourlovers and format it to use in processing